tyrylu/pyfmodex/docs/about.rst

 --------

 The FMOD APIs have officiale bindings for C, C++, C# and Javascript.
-`pyfmodex` provides an unofficial binding for Python.
+`pyfmodex` provides unofficial bindings for Python.

 Goal of the project
 ^^^^^^^^^^^^^^^^^^^